phenom0999/Evolution/README.md

 <img src="images/gif.gif" width="600" height="500" alt="Simulation Demo" />
 </div>

+*You can find the evolution till 150 generation in the following video: [https://www.youtube.com/@phenom0990/](https://www.youtube.com/watch?v=yxNfTh9XNWg)*

 ## Overview

 This project simulates a population of AI-controlled creatures that evolve navigation strategies using neural networks and genetic algorithms.
 Each creature has a "brain" (neural network) that processes visual input from raycasting sensors and outputs acceleration.
 Through evolutionary pressure, creatures develop increasingly sophisticated behaviors to reach targets while avoiding obstacles.